ucl-isd/moodle-mod_hotquestion/README.md

 as inappropriate or not applicable to the subject.

-NOTE: If you plan on disciplinary action for any inappropriate question, you should download the evidence BEFORE you remove questions ore remove rounds, as once removed, questions and rounds are not recoverable.
+NOTE: If you plan on disciplinary action for any inappropriate question, you should download the evidence BEFORE you remove questions or remove rounds, as once removed, questions and rounds are not recoverable.

 Details: https://github.com/hit-moodle/moodle-mod_hotquestion/wiki